 If possible, enjoy the experience.
 As with†all social sites, becoming part of the culture and owning your experience is the best way to fit in.

-Create A Strong Wikidata Account
+Wikidata for SEO: Create A Strong Account

 While this is easy to do, it's important to bear in mind that if you're working for a digital agency, you're probably using multiple Wikidata accounts.
 This is a good idea -- you'll want a "seasoned" backup in the event that one is deleted.
 However, follow these three rules: